ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 - Verify that answers come from the selected DNS resolver
 - Authenticate that the DNS resolver is the one provisioned by the network

-Often, network-provisioned resolvers are forwarders running on a local router.
+Frequently, network-provisioned resolvers are forwarders running on a local router.
 The discovered encrypted resolvers in these cases may either be local fowarders themselves, or an associated resolver that is in the network (thus bypassing the router's DNS forwarder).